 How much should we tip our driver?

 Our drivers do way more than just get you from Point A to Point B. They will help you decorate the bike, clean, stay with your belongings on the bike while you are in the bar, put up with everyone’s drunken shenanigans and most importantly take all the group photos on the organizers phone.
 Make sure you have battery and memory before the tour.
 The organizer almost always collects the tip money from the driver ahead of time and gives it to the driver at some point before the end of the tour because it gets hectic when the tour ends.
 Riders tip at least $5 per person.

 Does rain/inclement weather prevent our tour from going out?

 The answer is NO. With a large awning overhead it helps keep everyone dry, combined with dropping you as close to the entrance as possible so rain will not ruin your tour.
 Do not worry about thunder or lightning it is the same as you being in your car.
 While wish every day was 70 and sunny do not let the rain get you down, you will have an amazing time regardless of rain or shine.
 The only things that can cancel tours is wind of 35+ mph, snow and ice.
-For our entire 2016 season we didn’t cancel 1 tour!
+For our entire 2016 and 17 season we didn’t cancel 1 tour!
 The cold doesn’t affect anyone because between the pedaling and drinking you will be more then warm enough.
 You just need to dress appropriately which means to make sure you wear gloves and something covering your ears.
 We have plenty of storage space on the bike for extra clothing, food and snacks, decorations etc.

 Who is in charge of the pub crawler?